 The student is responsible for material covered while absent from the classroom.

 To learn more about how Alternative Text works, and how to request it, please navigate to our Alternative Text page.

 If and when physical activity is required to access course curriculum, alteration or modification must be made so that the curriculum may be accessed by student.

 For information regarding attendance adjustments and absences from a course, please review our Attendance Adjustments policy.

 Audio recording class lectures

 This accommodation affirms that the student may record class lecture for personal use only, using “smart pen,” or other personal recording device.
 Please note that the accommodation to record a class lecture supersedes any classroom policy that prohibits audio recordings.
-Faculty members with concerns regarding audio recording in the classroom should contact the Office of Academic Accessibility.
+Faculty members with concerns regarding audio recording in the classroom should contact the Office of Accessibility.

 Books, tests, and other printed reading material in enlarged print or Braille

 When additional texts other than textbooks are provided as course materials, faculty are responsible for ensuring that this is also provided in an accessible format for the student with this accommodation.
 Accessibility will depend on the individual student’s needs, and should be discussed with the student directly.
-Please contact the Office of Academic Accessibility with questions or concerns regarding this accommodation.
+Please contact the Office of Accessibility with questions or concerns regarding this accommodation.